 Highway 35: Main Street USA

-At Maiden Rock, about 50 miles southeast of St. Paul, Hwy-35 enters the heart of the Driftless Region, picking its way between steep bluffs and the wide Mississippi.
+At Maiden Rock, about 50 mi (81 km) southeast of St. Paul, Hwy-35 enters the heart of the Driftless Region, picking its way between steep bluffs and the wide Mississippi.
 Small towns, populations numbering only in the hundreds, cling to the margin, competing for the distinction of having the longest Main Street in the nation, if not the world; for some of these long hamlets the GRR is nearly the only street.

 These towns wear their age well, too busy with fishing or loading up barges to make themselves pretty for tourists, or to tear down every old building that no longer seems useful.
 Most of these towns have at least a gas station, open late, and a roadhouse with Old Style or Pabst neon in the windows, open even later.
 Along with the riverside scenery, most also have a single tourist attraction: Amish crafts in Stockholm, a cheese factory in Nelson—and Alma has an observation platform and a small café overlooking Lock and Dam No. 4, where you can watch river traffic “lock through.”

 At the sleepy hamlet of Trempealeau (pop.
-1,435), the GRR would have you zigzag right through town, but detour a block down toward the river’s edge to find the Historic Trempealeau Hotel, Restaurant & Saloon (608/534-6898, $46-140), sole survivor of an 1888 downtown fire—maybe that’s why the whole joint is smoke-free.
+1,630), the GRR would have you zigzag right through town, but detour a block down toward the river’s edge to find the Historic Trempealeau Hotel, Restaurant & Saloon (608/534-6898, $50 and up), sole survivor of an 1888 downtown fire—maybe that’s why the whole joint is smoke-free.
 The hotel dining room offers a surprisingly eclectic menu, from steak and seafood to burgers and vegetarian dishes; just head for the neon sign reading “Delicious Food.”
 The rooms are nice (and cheap).